Overview - Bipolar disorder

 The exact cause of bipolar disorder is unknown, although it's believed a number of things can trigger an episode.

 - overwhelming problems

 - life-changing events

 - genetic and chemical factors

-Bipolar disorder can occur at any age, although it often develops between the ages of 15 and 19 and rarely develops after 40.
+Bipolar disorder can occur at any age, although it often develops between the ages of 15 and 19.

 Men and women from all backgrounds are equally likely to develop bipolar disorder.

 The pattern of mood swings in bipolar disorder varies widely.
 For example, some people only have a couple of bipolar episodes in their lifetime and are stable in between, while others have many episodes.